mohit004/nmpc_pc_learning/README.md

 **Note:** the utilization of the disturbance parameters can be switched off by setting "use_dist_estimates" to "false" within the launch file.

 This NMPC package is utilized in the following work.
-Please don't forget to consider citing it if you use these code in your work.
+Please don't forget to consider citing it if you use these codes in your work.

 **Plain text:**
 ```